mpadge/hackmd-stat-software/ml.md

     by optimizers (see **ML5.1**, above), should be tested, including testing the general properties, but not necessarily actual values of, such data.

+#### 7.4 Model Performance

+-   **ML7.11** All performance metrics available for a given class of trained model should be thoroughly tested and compared.
+    -   **ML7.11a** Tests which compare metrics should do so over a range of inputs (generally implying differently trained models) to demonstrate relative advantages and disadvantages of different metrics.